Getting the job done with fewer dollars

 When Ken Ryder became public works director for Lebanon, N,H., (population 35,000), there was a clear mission ahead.
 Get the job done with fewer dollars.
 Costs were increasing as was the workload.
 The community’s growth, coupled with state and federal mandates, was making it more and more difficult to maintain the same level of service and stay within budget.

 The department needed to control costs and operate more efficiently, and detailed cost information was needed to make valid decisions.
 However, it was quickly discovered that record-keeping was virtually nonexistent.The county wasn’t even manually recording some information,” Ryder says.
-“How can costs be managed if the county doesn’t even know what they are@ The county is responsible for millions of taxpayer dollars, and it is not able to account for where all the money is going.”
+“How can costs be managed if the county doesn’t even know what they [email protected] The county is responsible for millions of taxpayer dollars, and it is not able to account for where all the money is going.”
 To solve the problem, Ryder found Complete Street, a software application designed by CitiTech Systems, Rapid City, S.D., specifically designed for public works and road departments.